nix-community/developer-workshop/2023-11-report/index.md

 - A variety of brief talks for overview and inspiration
 - Increased coffee throughput

-Preparations started in June 2023, right after the event, by writing up a report, processing feedback, sketching a schedule for the next event.
+Preparations started in June 2023, right after the event, by writing up a report, processing feedback, and sketching a schedule for the next event.
 In the four months before the event, we invited many guests and followed up with reminders, refined the agenda, and prepared some of the logistics.
 While originally there were ideas to make some progress on project governance topics, some key people couldn't make it this time and it turned out that the schedule wouldn't have allowed for it anyway.

-A brief survey on state the 6-months objectives from the last workshop showed that it wouldn't make sense to have a separate agenda item.
+A brief survey on state the 6-months objectives from the last workshop showed that it wouldn't make sense to have a separate agenda item for that.
-There is progress on a few of the items though:
+There is progress on a few of the objectives though:
 - @zimbatm launched [Nix packaging as a service](https://discourse.nixos.org/t/beta-launch-nix-packaging-as-a-service/34683)
 - The [commercial support page](https://nixos.org/community/commercial-support) on nixos.org got more specific with respect to which support services are offered
 - @jeremiahs is developing a plan to implement a [CIS benchmark](https://www.cisecurity.org/cis-benchmarks) and configuration profile for NixOS